www.locriantica.it

 THE ATTEMPTS TO BRING THE STATUE BACK TO ITALY

-Anyway, in 1966, thanks to a visit in Locri by the then President of the Italian Republic Mr. Giuseppe Saragat and to the recovered interest of the Locrian people for the history of their past and for the fate of the Persephon (caused by the extraordinary testimony by Giovanni Giovinazzo), the Locrian cultural world understood that it was the right time to awake from a too long time inactivity and charged the City administrators with the request to involve the National Government in an attempt of obtaining by Germany the return of the statue, even asking a direct interest in the vicissitude by the Republic President.
+Anyway, in 1966, thanks to a visit in Locri by the then President of the Italian Republic Mr. Giuseppe Saragat and to the recovered interest of the Locrian people for the history of their past and for the fate of the Persephone (caused by the extraordinary testimony by Giovanni Giovinazzo), the Locrian cultural world understood that it was the right time to awake from a too long time of inactivity and charged the City administrators with the request to involve the National Government in an attempt of obtaining by Germany the return of the statue, even asking a direct interest in the vicissitude by the Republic President.

 The request was accepted and the Public Instruction Ministry (which, at that time, was the one deputed to the Cultural Heritage) started immediately an inquiry which led to a really fast answer sent to the Locrian administrators.

-With this last request and the following answer between the General Office for the Antiquities of Rome and the Superintendence of Taranto, ends another chapter of this story, a chapter in which the Persephon was again at the centre of the attention and which started with the attempt to bring the statue back to Italy and that ended up with a clear and undeniable institutional position which saw Locri as the place of origin of the statue.
+With this last request and the following answer between the General Office for the Antiquities of Rome and the Superintendence of Taranto, ends another chapter of this story, a chapter in which the Persephone was again at the centre of the attention and which started with the attempt to bring the statue back to Italy and that ended up with a clear and undeniable institutional position which saw Locri as the place of origin of the statue.

 In the following years some parliamentary initiatives have been made, even recently, trying to throw light on this vicissitude.
-As a matter of fact from the 1984 to the 2004 in the archives of the Chamber of Deputies can be found at least six questions in Parliament made by Calabrian Deputies and addressed to the person in charge of the Ministry deputed for the Cultural Heritage.
-Of all of them only one, dated back to the 1997 (N. 4/07682 of the 19th February 1997, session n.
+As a matter of fact from 1984 to 2004 in the archives of the Chamber of Deputies can be found at least six questions in Parliament made by Calabrian Deputies and addressed to the person in charge of the Ministry deputed for the Cultural Heritage.
+Of all of them only one, dated back to 1997 (N. 4/07682 of the 19th February 1997, session n.
 154 of the XIII Legislature) and made by Hon.
 Fortunato Aloi, received an answer and it was a very disappointing answer given by the then Minister for Cultural Heritage Hon.
 Walter Veltroni.
-In fact he, just to give an idea of the answer, was able to claim that "it's not possible to start an action to obtain the return of the statue" to avoid the compromising of "the already undergoing collaboration" with the German authorities "for the return to Italy of goods for which our requests have much better foundation"; we'd like to ask to the by then former Minister a question about which had to be those much better foundations since, doubtless, the sculpture comes from Magna Graecia and was stolen and smuggled (and so it wasn't legally sold) in Germany at the beginning of the XX century a.D.
+In fact he, just to give an idea of the answer, was able to claim that "it's not possible to start an action to obtain the return of the statue" to avoid the compromising of "the already undergoing collaboration" with the German authorities "for the return to Italy of goods for which our requests have much better foundation"; we'd like to ask to the former Minister a question about which had to be those much better foundations since, doubtless, the sculpture comes from Magna Graecia and was stolen and smuggled (and so it wasn't legally sold) to Germany in the beginning of the XX century a.D.

-Maybe the former Minister with his "much better foundation" answer wanted us to understand that the Persephon didn't have a lot of attention from the Italian academic world and that, then, no one would have cared too much if the statue would have remained in Berlin.
+Maybe the former Minister with his "much better foundation" answer wanted us to understand that the Persephone didn't have a lot of attention from the Italian academic world and that, then, no one would have cared too much if the statue would have remained in Berlin.

-And, sadly, the Persephon "zu Lokroi" never had this kind of attention from the academic world.
-As a matter of fact bringing on the theory of the Locrian origin of the Persephon, backed by proofs, historical analysis, temples and cults, archaeological finds and more then convincing testimonies, would mean contradicting prof. Zancani Montuoro, one of the mythical figures of the Italian archaeology, risking this way to stain his own name in the academic world; than it's better to let it be without trying to venture in difficult and hard researches, neither for reaching an historical truth finally sure.
+And, sadly, the Persephone "zu Lokroi" never had this kind of attention from the academic world.
+As a matter of fact bringing on the theory of the Locrian origin of the Persephone, backed by proofs, historical analysis, temples and cults, archaeological finds and more then convincing testimonies, would mean contradicting prof. Zancani Montuoro, one of the mythical figures of the Italian archaeology, risking this way to stain his own name in the academic world; than it's better to let it be without trying to venture in difficult and hard researches, neither for reaching an historical truth finally sure.

 Back to the top of the page